lemosslucas/lemosslucas/README.md

 ###

-<p align="left">📚 Currently exploring the applications of Machine Learning on microcontrollers.<br>🌍 Fluent in Portuguese and Italian.<br>🤖 Passionate about robotics and machine learning.<br>🎯 Improving my English to impact the world with innovative solutions using machine learning.</p>
+<p align="left">📚 Currently exploring the applications of Machine Learning on microcontrollers.<br>🌍 Fluent in Portuguese and Italian.<br>🤖 Passionate about robotics and machine learning.<br>🎯 Improving my English to impact the world with innovative solutions using robotics.</p>

 ###